Mistweaver Monk Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 As you progress through Shadowlands, you will unlock and earn Conduits.
 These are independent from your Covenant selection, with the exception of one Conduit that is unique to each Covenant.
 Unlike many other specs, Conduits for Mistweaver are not the most impactful, so our options are both limited and somewhat inconsequential.
 Below we will listing Monk Conduits, in order of how desirable they are for Mistweavers.

 Outside of rare instances, you will generally want to select the path in your Soulbind that will grant you access to two of these Conduits.

 - Resplendent Mist is a good pick by default since it applies to most content.
 It provides a random chance for your Mastery to be stronger.

 - Rising Sun Revival is good all around pick for raids.
 The cooldown reduction requires investment in DPS, unlike the somewhat passive reduction on Jade Bond.
 The HoT aspect of this Conduit will likely make it more valuable at later ranks.

-- Nourishing Chi is so fundamentally bad for Mistweavers, that it is more impactful for the Druid in your raid, rather than you.
+- Nourishing Chi is so fundamentally bad for Mistweavers that it is more impactful for the Druid in your raid than for you.

 Mistweaver Monk Endurance Conduits

-- Fortifying Ingredients is the only notable Endurance Conduit for Mistweavers.
+- Fortifying Ingredients is powerful Endurance Conduit for Mistweavers.
 It provides a scaling shield whenever you activate Fortifying Brew